shubhammachal/Projects/README.md

 - Share insights and challenges faced during development.
 - Feel free to explore, fork, or suggest improvements!

-The inspiration for the project is taken from the following website: <br>
+The inspiration for some of the project is taken from the following website: <br>
 (https://roadmap.sh/projects/task-tracker)